 Meals are normally delivered within a specific geographic area surrounding each center.
 Meals may also be picked up by caregivers at any of the seven senior centers for the home-bound individuals who live outside the delivery area.
 Pick-up times for the meals vary at each center.
 Each center must be contacted to arrange for a meal to be picked up and for the time for pick-up.

 For people who live outside the delivery area, boxes of frozen meals may be available.

-In addition, independent Meals-on-Wheels programs operate in other areas of Adams County including East Berlin, Fairfield, and New Oxford.
+In addition, independent Meals-on-Wheels programs operate in other areas of Adams County including Fairfield and New Oxford.

 Personal Care Services

 The goal of the Personal Care Program is to provide assistance to individuals who are unable to complete their own bathing, dressing and grooming.